acumos/security-verification/docs/design.rst

 ecosystem of Acumos platform instances and models (referred to also as "solutions" here) distributed through them.
 This document addresses the Acumos project support for the latter goal.

+Note that for license scanning, the S-V service is focused on the presence and appropriateness of model license, as they related to the policies of the Acumos platform operator.
+The S-V service is not specifically designed to verify other potential "licensing" concerns, such as the RTU (right to use) of the user for a model, as would be governed by a license contract between a model supplier and model user.
+Those concerns go beyond the verification of a license as provided by the model supplier, as a simple expression of the terms under which that model is made available to users.
+The two purposes may share common concepts and controls as provided by the Acumos platform, but this design only addresses the former concern.

 The S-V service will be scoped to address the essential concerns that we have the resources and technology to address in an open source context.
 Beyond that,